Crown Estate Scotland: Assets

 Although The Crown has first claim on all "royal fish" (whales which measure more than 25 ft from the snout to the middle of the tail) found dead or stranded in Scottish waters, since 1999 this right has been administered by the Scottish Government's Marine Directorate, and royal fish do not become the property of Crown Estate Scotland.
 Similarly, assets that have no owner (bona vacantia) also revert to The Crown, but in Scotland such assets are dealt with by the King's and Lord Treasurer's Remembrancer.

 Management and governance

 Crown Estate Scotland is a self-financing public corporation of the Scottish Government, i.e. a commercial enterprise under government control.
-As such it is overseen by a board whose members and chair are appointed by Ministers.
+As such Scottish Ministers are ultimately accountable for Crown Estate Scotland and the Scottish Crown Estate.
+It is overseen by a non-executive board whose members and chair are appointed by Scottish Ministers.
 Board members are appointed to serve for a two or three-year term, and may not serve for longer than eight years in total.
-The board appoints a Chief Executive, who is responsible for day-to-day running of the body and is accountable to the board.
+The board appoints a Chief Executive, who is responsible for day-to-day running of the organisation and is accountable to both the Scottish Parliament and the Board.
 As of September 2022 the Chief Executive was Ronan O'Hara.